tomfanara/AgenticDaprDemo/README.md

 ![Alt text](contextmap-agentic-demo.png "Context map image for demo")

+This is a very general domain model with its related contexts.
+The U/D denotes an upstream/downstream relationship between contexts.
+PL denotes a Published Language as in Sales Force API.
+CS denotes Customer Supplier relationship and of course there is a Partnership relationship between Accounting and Inventory.
+The XRay system denotes a Big Ball of Mudd or a legacy system.
+So we have many of the hybrid conditions found in most enterprises.

 In agentic AI architectures an orchestrator is needed utilizing a saga or orchestrator design pattern. (verus choreopgrapher however both should be considered)
 The orchestrator is the central manager of the agentic chat and coordinates messaging between microagents.
 A microagent follows the microservices pattern of a ganular application that centers around a specific domain model.